natcap/invest.users-guide/source/fisheries.rst

 Valuation Parameters
 ^^^^^^^^^^^^^^^^^^^^

 17. **Fraction of Harvest Kept After Processing (required)**.
 This is the decimal representation of the percentage of harvested catch remaining after post-harvest processing is complete.
+(Either by weight or by number of individuals, as set in the Recruitment Parameters)

 18. **Unit Price (required)**.
 Specifies the price per harvest unit.
 Valuation is intended to give a rough idea of the current market value for an equilibrated population based on user-defined price parameters.
 If ‘Harvest by Individuals or Weight’ was set to ‘Individuals’, this should be the price per individual.
 If set to ‘Weight’, this should be the price per unit weight.
+Weight units should agree with the units implied by the Weight column of the Population Parameters CSV file.

 Habitat Scenario Tool